• Ebook

 Vegan Meatballs

-• 2 cups quinoa cooked in vegetable broth
+• 2 cups cooked quinoa , cook in vegetable broth for best flavor

 • 1 teaspoon garlic powder